MrRowey/MrRowey/README.md

 - **Learning Outcome**: Enhanced my skills in algorithm development and user-centric interface design.

 ---
+## 🖥️ Home Projects

+### Running a Proxmox Machine
+- Set up a Proxmox box on a small thin and light computer.
+- Configured Nginx Proxy Manager on Proxmox to create custom local URLs.
+- Implemented DNS management with Pi-hole to handle IP assignments and block unwanted traffic.

+--

 ## 🌱 Tech I'm Learning
 I'm continually expanding my skills in both front-end and back-end development to build efficient, user-friendly solutions.
 Currently, I'm focusing on: